-In accordance with ASC 718, the fair value of current restricted stock awards is estimated on the date of grant based on the market price of the Company's stock and is amortized to compensation expense on a straight-line basis over a five-year vesting period.
-As of January 29, 2022, there was \$11,096,000 of total unrecognized compensation expense related to unvested restricted stock awards, which is expected to be recognized over a remaining weighted-average vesting period of 2.3 years.
-The total grant date fair value of the shares recognized as compensation expense during the twelve months ended January 29, 2022, January 30, 2021 and February 1, 2020 was \$4,055,000, \$4,023,000 and \$4,559,000, respectively.
+In accordance with ASC 718, the fair value of current restricted stock awards is estimated on the date of grant based on the market price of the Company's stock and is amortized to compensation expense on a straight-line basis over a five year vesting period.
+As of January 28, 2023, there was \$10,543,000 of total unrecognized compensation expense related to unvested restricted stock awards, which is expected to be recognized over a remaining weighted-average vesting period of 2.1 years.
+The total grant date fair value of the shares recognized as compensation expense during the twelve months ended January 28, 2023, January 29, 2022 and January 30, 2021 was \$2,556,000, \$4,055,000 and \$4,023,000, respectively.
+The decrease in total compensation expense for fiscal 2022 is due to a true-up resulting from forfeitures driven by the retirement of several senior members of management.
 The expenses are classified as a component of Selling, general and administrative expenses in the Consolidated Statements of Income (Loss) and Comprehensive Income (Loss).

-The following summary shows the changes in the shares of unvested restricted stock outstanding during the years ended January 29, 2022, January 30, 2021 and February 1, 2020:
+The following summary shows the changes in the shares of unvested restricted stock outstanding during the years ended January 28, 2023, January 29, 2022 and January 30, 2021: